Next: X11TextEditorPane, Previous: X11FileSelectDialog, Up: Classes [Index]

 Key(s) Action ------ ------ j, Control-N, <Up> Scroll the text down by one line. k, Control-P, <Down> Scroll the text up by one line.
 Control-V Scroll the text down one screenful.
 Control-T Scroll the text up one screenful.
 Control-Q Go to the start of the text.
 Control-Z Go to the end of the text.
 Escape, Control-C Close the window and exit the program.

-To display text, the class provides the methods addText
+To display text, the class provides the methods addText,

-method wraps long lines to fit within the window’s
+The addText method wraps long lines to fit within the window’s

 viewing area, and recognizes newline characters as hard line breaks